In this page

 Identifying opportunities to improve digital accessibility of legislation

-29. Some of the commitments in the programme relating to digital accessibility require engagement with the King’s Printer and officials at The National Archives.
-As noted earlier, they have prioritised the annotation of Welsh language texts of Welsh law over the past year.
-They remain committed to working with us to continue to develop and improve the digital accessibility of legislation.
-It is anticipated work on these matters will take place during this Senedd term.
+45. Some of the commitments in the programme relating to digital accessibility require engagement with the King’s Printer and officials at The National Archives.
+As noted in the previous report and earlier, they have continued to prioritise the annotation of Welsh language texts of Welsh law over the past year.
+They remain committed to working with us to continue to develop and improve the digital accessibility of legislation, but we had hoped to make further progress.

 Reviewing the government’s approach to preparing bilingual legislation